oskarsandwall/patterns/patterns_list.md

 * Singleton Pattern: Ensures a class has only one instance and provides a global point of access to it.interfaces. automatically.
 * State Pattern: Allows an object to alter its behavior when its internal state changes.
 The object will appear to change its class.
-* Strategy Pattern: Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
-Strategy lets the algorithm vary independently from clients that use it.
 * Template Method Pattern: Defines the skeleton of an algorithm in an operation, deferring some steps to subclasses.
 Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm’s structure.
 * Visitor Pattern: Represents an operation to be performed on the elements of an object structure.
 Visitor lets you define a new operation without changing the classes of the elements on which it operates.